6 Ways To Keep Your Dog’s Teeth Clean

 1. Water Additives

 Perhaps one of the simplest ways to improve your dog’s dental health is to use a water additive.
 These additives may contain ingredients like enzymes that help to break down plaque while other ingredients help to freshen your dog’s breath.
 While veterinarians suggest that water additives are not a replacement for regular dental exams, they can help to prevent excessive plaque buildup.
+They change the pH of your dog’s saliva to help break the biofilm that leads to plaque and tartar buildup in the first place, and this can keep your dog’s teeth free from needing cleaning longer.

 2. Tartar Control Treats